-5. Emotional Abuse
+4. Emotional Abuse

-Emotional abuse is the persistent emotional maltreatment of a student such as to cause severe and persistent adverse effects on the student's emotional development.
-It may involve conveying to students that they are worthless or unloved, inadequate or valued on insofar as they meet the needs of another person.
-It may include not giving the student opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate.
-It may feature age or developmentally inappropriate expectations being imposed on students.
-These may include interactions that are beyond the student's developmental capability, as well as overprotection and limitation of exploration and learning or preventing the student participating in normal social interaction.
-It may also involve seeing or hearing the ill-treatment of another person.
-It may involve serious bullying (including cyberbullying), causing students frequently to feel frightened or in danger or the exploitation or corruption of students.
-Some level of emotional abuse is involved in all types of maltreatment.
+Is the persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development.
+It may involve conveying to a child that they are worthless or unloved, inadequate, or valued only so far as they meet the needs of another person.
+It may include not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate.
+It may feature age or developmentally inappropriate expectations being imposed on children.
+These may include interactions that are beyond a child's developmental capability as well as overprotection and limitation of exploration and learning or preventing the child from participating in normal social interaction.
+It may involve seeing or hearing the ill-treatment of another.
+It may involve serious bullying (including cyberbullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.
+Some level of emotional abuse is involved in all types of maltreatment of a child, although it may occur alone.